Astrophysicist, Doctor of Physical & Mathematical Sciences, and deputy director of the Astro Space Center.

 The Kardashev Scale

 Evolutionary scale for the progress of civilisations – based on the level of energy they harness.
+(Humanity is apx.
+0,7)

 The Best Strategies are Reverse Engineered with First-Principles Thinking from Your End Goal.